Plans

 Note that you may create as many plans as you like.
 However, usually you'll need only one plan at a time.
 Except perhaps for very large organizations, it's uncommon to have multiple active plans.
 More common is a single plan that is used to manage the work of, say, a calendar year.
 At the end of the year, the plan can be marked as completed, and a new plan created for the coming year.

-There are three ways to define, view and manage objectives in a plan:
+There are three ways to define, view and manage epics in a plan:

-When creating a new plan, you’ll begin on the tree mode.
-Here you first create an objective grouping, under which you can then create objectives.
-The grouping is simply a way to organize objectives in a way that makes sense to you—examples include OKRs, or a key outcome, etc. You can have as many groupings as you like.
+Here you first create an initiative, under which you can then add existing epics from Jira, or create new ones.
+An initiative is simply a way to organize epics in a way that makes sense to you—examples include OKRs, or a key outcome, etc. You can have as many initiatives as you like.

 To adjust which columns are displayed, as well as their order, choose the equalizer icon in the upper-left of the plan: